John Penn Arndt: Wisconsin career

 Arriving in Green Bay, Arndt built a home from timber, which would be his primary residence for the rest of his life.
 He later improved the home with bricks, becoming the first person to burn bricks on the Wisconsin Territory.
 Through his business interests, he was also important in several early commercial developments in neighboring regions along the coast of the Green Bay and the Fox River.
 In 1825 he began producing Durham boats similar to those of his former Wilkes-Barre business for navigation on the Fox River and was authorized to operate a ferry across the Fox River.
 That same year, he received the first authorization to operate a tavern in what is now the state of Wisconsin.
-Ironically, he later became one of the organizers of the first Temperance society in Wisconsin a few years later.
+Ironically, he later became one of the organizers of the first Temperance society in Wisconsin.

 While building his boats, he found it difficult to procure the right type of lumber, which led him to establish his own mill in 1827.
 It was located in what is now Oconto County, Wisconsin.
 At the time, the area was still Menominee territory and required special permission from the United States War Department.
 His lumber interest in Menominee territory made him an important participant in the 1827 treaty negotiations at Lake Butte des Morts, as his boats transported all of the American delegates and his lumber supplies were used for the construction of all of the site facilities.
 The negotiation ultimately saw the Menominee cede all the land east of the Wisconsin River, which included the land where Arndt's saw mill was operating.